Author Profile - Beth Haslam

 Is French Pet Insurance a Must-Have for Animal Owners?

-There seems to be a lack of information regarding insuring pets for owners living in France .
-As a rule, all cats and dogs require to be IDed and vaccinated.
-While it is possible to purchase pet insurance, this is…
+There seems to be a lack of information about insuring pets for owners living in France .
+As a rule, all cats and dogs require ID and vaccination.
+While it is possible to purchase pet insurance, it is less common in…

 Ski Holidays and Family Winter Fun in the French Pyrénées